Whidbey Island

 Whidbey Island (historical spellings Whidby, Whitbey, or Whitby) is the largest of the islands composing Island County, Washington, in the United States, and the largest island in Washington state.
 Whidbey is about 30 mi north of Seattle, and is separated from the Olympic Peninsula in the southwest by Admiralty Inlet.
 The island forms the northern boundary of Puget Sound.
 It is home to Naval Air Station Whidbey Island.
 The state parks and natural forests are home to numerous old growth trees.

 As of the 2020 U.S. census, Whidbey Island has 69,501 total residents.
 The majority live in the center of the island, which includes its most populous city, Oak Harbor.

 Whidbey Island is approximately 37 mi from north to south, and 1.5 to 10 mi wide, with a total land area of 168.67 sqmi, making it the 40th largest island in the United States.
 It is ranked as the fourth longest and fourth largest island in the contiguous United States, behind Long Island, New York; Padre Island, Texas (the world's longest barrier island); and Isle Royale, Michigan.
 In the state of Washington, it is the largest island, followed by Orcas Island.

 History

 Prehistory

 Whidbey Island was originally the site of villages belonging to the Lower Skagit and Snohomish peoples.
-One name that was recorded for the island was "Tscha-kole-chy".
+One name for the island that was recorded in the 19th century is "tscha-kole-chy," transliterated as čaʔkʷulči in one Lushootseed language translation.
+(Note: Kellogg cites the 19th century work of early Coupeville settler Flora Engle and a prominent Skagit man called Snakelum Charlie in compiling several Indigenous names relating to Whidbey Island, including "tscha-kole-chy.")
+(Note: SWSD provides a contemporary Lushootseed transliteration of the name "tscha-kole-chy.")